grauho/sdc/README.md

 relative paths bad things may happen, but it should just die with a fread failure.

+* It would seem some models just cannot handle the loss of precision when converting down to F16 and BF16, for this reason it is strongly recommended not to use the -R, --replace command line switch if converting to these dtypes.

 ## License

 License information can be found in detail in LICENSE.txt but in short this